kris-ramirez/Professional-Portfolio/README.md

 # Professional-Portfolio
-Advanced CSS Challenge: Professional Portfolio
+# Advanced CSS Challenge: Professional Portfolio

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
+# Description

 For this project, my goal was to create a portfolio showcasing my current work.
 In the future, I plan to add more projects that highlight a range of skills.
 As I develop new applications, I will include them in this portfolio along with my thought process for each one.
 I had a portfolio before this one, but I used a service instead of building it myself.
 By coding this portfolio with the CSS skills I've learned, I can see how much progress I've made as a student in a short period of time.
 During the project, I lost all of my code halfway through due to my own error.
 This experience taught me the importance of pushing my code to GitHub as frequently as possible.

+## Installation

+N/A

 ## Usage